How To Manage Your Finances

 How Financial Stress Can Affect Your Health

-Financial stress can significantly impact your mental and physical health, leading to anxiety, depression, relationship problems, decreased productivity, poor sleep, headaches, and unhealthy coping mechanisms like substance abuse.
+Financial stress can impact on your mental and physical health, leading to anxiety, depression, relationship problems, decreased productivity, poor sleep, and substance abuse.

 How You Can Manage Your Finances